 Intimate Evening Concerts

-Multiple concerts will take place each evening Monday and Tuesday in the various meeting
+Multiple concerts will take place each evening Monday, Tuesday and Wednesday in the

-areas throughout the residence hall.
-The idea is to allow participants to get “up
+various meeting areas throughout the residence hall.
+The idea is to allow participants

-close and personal” with their favorite instructor/performer in small intimate settings,
+to get “up close and personal” with their favorite instructor/performer in small intimate

-possibly allowing for short Q & A sessions.
-A sign-up process will be available at
+settings, possibly allowing for short Q & A sessions.
+A sign-up process will be available

-check-in when you arrive on Sunday.
-You’ll perhaps be able to hear your favorite performer
+at check-in when you arrive on Sunday.
+You’ll perhaps be able to hear your favorite

 Daytime and Evening Jam Sessions

 We offer organized jam sessions during the evenings but also allow for time during